Feeding tube: Gastrostomy or gastric feeding tube

 A gastric feeding tube (G-tube or "button") is a tube inserted through a small incision in the abdomen into the stomach and is used for long-term enteral nutrition.
 One type is the percutaneous endoscopic gastrostomy (PEG) tube which is placed endoscopically.
 The position of the endoscope can be visualized on the outside of the person's abdomen because it contains a powerful light source.
 A needle is inserted through the abdomen, visualized within the stomach by the endoscope, and a suture passed through the needle is grasped by the endoscope and pulled up through the esophagus.
 The suture is then tied to the end of the PEG tube that will be external, and pulled back down through the esophagus, stomach, and out through the abdominal wall.
 The insertion takes about 20 minutes.
 The tube is kept within the stomach either by a balloon on its tip (which can be deflated) or by a retention dome which is wider than the tract of the tube.
 G-tubes may also be placed surgically, using either an open or laparoscopic technique.

 Gastric feeding tubes are suitable for long-term use, though they sometimes need to be replaced if used long-term.
-The G-tube can be useful where there is difficulty with swallowing because of neurologic or anatomic disorders (stroke, esophageal atresia, tracheoesophageal fistula, radiotherapy for head and neck cancer), and to decrease the risk of aspiration pneumonia.
-However, in people with advanced dementia or adult failure to thrive it does not decrease the risk of pneumonia.
+The G-tube can be useful where there is difficulty with swallowing because of neurologic or anatomic disorders (stroke, esophageal atresia, tracheoesophageal fistula, radiotherapy for head and neck cancer, etc.), and to decrease the risk of aspiration pneumonia.
+However, in people with advanced dementia or adult failure to thrive, it does not decrease the risk of pneumonia.
 There is moderate quality evidence suggesting that the risk of aspiration pneumonia may be reduced by inserting the feeding tube into the duodenum or the jejunum (post-pyloric feeding), when compared to inserting the feeding tube into the stomach.
 People with dementia may attempt to remove the PEG, which causes complications.